 “Do not let your adorning be external—the braiding of hair, the wearing of gold, or the putting on of clothing—but let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God’s sight is very precious.”
 1Peter 3:3-4

-We’ve all heard the quip, “If you’ve got — flaunt it,” but flaunting ourselves in low-cut shirts, short skirts, and tight clothing, while living out our faith in Christ, draws attention to us, rather than God.
-When we believe our worth is primarily defined by our appearance, we lack understanding of how God defines our value, beauty, and worth.
+We’ve all heard the quip, “If you’ve got — flaunt it,”but flaunting ourselves in low-cut shirts, short skirts, and tight clothing while living out our faith in Christ, draws attention to us rather than God.
+When we believe our worth is primarily defined by our appearance, we lack an understanding of how God defines our value, beauty, and worth.
 And, we misunderstand that our purpose is to glorify God and draw others to Him and not to ourselves.

 Think about these truths:

 - The feeling we get when we draw attention to ourselves is a false and short-lived feeling that will never truly satisfy us.
 The flesh can never be satisfied.
 Only God can fill the longings in our hearts, anything less is in vain.

 - When we draw attention to our bodies, the emotional satisfaction we get isn’t simply harmless, it’s spiritual recklessness and it affects our hearts and souls, and the hearts and souls of men.

 - Feeling powerful and in control when we are noticed is actually a perverse security.
 It instead, reveals the insecurity in us.
 When we wear skimpy clothing, we devalue and disempower ourselves.